GCBallesteros/quaternions/docs/documentation.md

 # What on Earth?

-**What on Earth?** is a tool for exploring quaternions, geometry, and satellite perspectives—all from the comfort of your browser.
-It provides an interactive 3D environemtn  to perform complex geometric calculations, visualize scenes from a satellite’s viewpoint, and optimize quaternions under various constraints.
+A script-driven interactive environment for simulating and analyzing satellite orientation and system dynamics.
+It provides an interactive 3D environment to perform complex geometric calculations, visualize scenes from a satellite’s viewpoint, and optimize quaternions under various constraints.

 ## Key Features